+The Commission entered into no new debt certificates or issued new revenue bonds in fiscal year 2018.
+No additional capital lease obligations were entered into during fiscal year 2018.

 The Commission entered into no new debt certificates or issued new revenue bonds in fiscal year 2017.
 No additional capital lease obligations were entered into during fiscal year 2017.
 The remaining principal value remaining on the capital lease was repaid in September 2016.